Candles

 Batteries

-Once the left over wax and any labels are removed, you can be very creative by adding your own design to the jar and make it more decorative and personalised with items such as stickers, glitter or even dry flowers.
+Once the leftover wax and any labels are removed, you can be very creative by adding your design to the jar and making it more decorative and personalised with items such as stickers, glitter or even dry flowers.
+There are some beautiful ideas on Pinterest.

 Conclusion

-Sign up to our monthly newsletter for the latest blogs in the perfume world, skin care products, the best candles to buy and more!
+Sign up for our monthly newsletter for the latest blogs in the perfume world, skin care products, the best candles to, buy and more!

 4 Comments